OpenPPL/ppq/md_doc/deploy_for_mnn.md

 ```
 The quantized mnn model can be obtained: resnet18_quant.mnn

+## It is recommended to use the inference tool we compiled, because sometimes the inference tool will affect the inference results
+## ./inference resnet18_quant.mnn data.bin
+## inference result: output.bin
+## Note that data.bin should be preprocessed data

 ## If there is a bad case of the model accuracy dropping, please contact us.